 But now, suddenly, Uber is the uber-metaphor for startups, particularly in healthcare.
 Everyone has a story about how their company is “Uber, but for [fill in blank].”
 The latest I saw (courtesy of Paul Sonnier’s very valuable Story of Digital Health site) is “uber for doctors” or actually if the story were more accurate, “uber for rich guys who need doctors at their houses stat.”

-A few weeks ago I saw a company that was “uber, but for massage therapists,“ a so-called healthcare company for people who need a massage at home right this damn second (yeah, I know, I thought the same thing you are currently thinking about this concept).
+A few weeks ago I saw a company that was “uber, but for massage therapists,“ a so-called healthcare company for people who need a massage at home right this damn second (yeah, I know, I thought the same thing you are currently thinking about this concept, world’s oldest profession-wise).
 I have seen “uber for medical device delivery to hospitals” and “uber for prescription refills” and an uber-large number of others that I can’t even remember because my brain is uber-overloaded with uber metaphors, or is it similes?
 I can’t remember.
 Now that I think about it, I’m pretty sure it’s a simile.
 Maybe someone can help me out by building an “uber for English teachers,” so one can come right over and ensure I am in full compliance with Strunk and White Elements of Style.
 Or maybe I can wait until tomorrow.

 It is so interesting to think that people suddenly need everything healthcare RIGHT NOW and in the most convenient manner imaginable just because it’s possible.
 Yes, mobile technology has the capacity to enable anytime, anywhere healthcare, but is that always necessary?
 Or even good?
 A large number of healthcare ailments just cure themselves free of charge if you neglect them long enough.